-Just like an accident on the road, parking lot accidents vary greatly as to who will be found at fault.
-There are a number of factors that can go into who is at fault when an accident takes place in a parking lot, and many drivers find the rules confusing.
-Just like on the street, parking lots have right-of-way rules, but by their nature the accidents that happen there tend to be a little different.
+Just like an accident on the road, there are a number of factors that can go into who is at fault when an accident takes place in a parking lot.
+Many drivers may find the rules confusing, but just like main streets, parking lots have right-of-way rules.

 - Related Read: Top 5 Things you don’t know about Automobile Accidents